 Better, Personalized Marketing

 Companies try to break down consumers all the time into little demographics, and then try to appeal to as many of these demographics as possible.
+Mesowatch does a great job of this because their online market is so niche, they have to be very granular.
 But consumers are not just demographics.
 We are individuals, with our own individual tastes which may run contrary to accepted stereotypes.
 And the Holy Grail for marketers is to take personalization to a whole new level and market to the individual customer.
 As Michael Osborne with Forbes points out, businesses can see a major revenue increase simply by matching behavior to products in their marketing messages instead of pure demographics.

 By combining the demographic knowledge which we do have about every individual customer along with what they buy or do, businesses can better market and aid that customer.
 But in order for that to work, the various departments of a business must combine their data into a single data lake, instead of hording information for themselves.